< !--Google Tag Manager-- > French (FREN) | Utah Valley University Academic Catalog

 Prerequisite(s): (FREN 3050 or equivalent knowledge) and University Advanced Standing

-Introduces chronologically to 1700 representative French authors.
+Introduces representative authors and texts of the French literary tradition from the Middle Ages to 1700.
 Emphasizes literary analysis and criticism.
-Completers should develop knowledge of literary history, acquire skills in interpreting literary texts, and deepen understanding of the French language.
-Presentations and class instruction conducted entirely in French.
+Builds knowledge of literary history, develops skills in interpreting literary texts, and deepens understanding of the French language.
+Conducts all class activities, instruction, and presentations entirely in French.

 Prerequisite(s): (FREN 3050 or equivalent knowledge) or department approval; University Advanced Standing